Acebeam X80GT review: High Power Flashlight

 Build Quality, knurling, threads, and anodization

-There is really nothing to complain about the build quality, nor about the anodization or threads.
+There is nothing to complain about the build quality, nor the anodization or threads.

-Threads came lubed and knurling looks really good!
+Threads came lubed, and knurling looks genuinely good!

-Let’s quickly continue to the more interesting parts of the review!
+Let’s quickly continue to the more exciting parts of the review!

 LEDs, Lens, Bezel, and Reflector

 How about a soup can-sized flashlight with 18*CREE XHP50.2 LEDs?

 Since the X80GT is so short, the reflectors just have to be really shallow.
 All LEDs are centered well.
 With this kind of brightness, the 6000K LEDs will blind anybody without knowing if it was Neutral White or Cool White, lol.